lokothodida/ckeditor-plugin-template/README.md

 page that will be manipulated with JavaScript on the actual page output.

 ## Getting started
-Check out the [wiki](//github.com/lokothodida/ckeditor-plugin-template/wiki) for information on starting up *jQuery ItemSearch*.
+Check out the [wiki](//github.com/lokothodida/ckeditor-plugin-template/wiki) for information on starting using the *CKEditor Plugin Template*.

 ## API
 Full API and examples are available on the [wiki](//github.com/lokothodida/ckeditor-plugin-template/wiki).